google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 These solutions often work by looking at the user's IP address and mapping that to the physical addresses registered with the RIPE database.
-These locations are often not very accurate, normally giving you a position of the nearest telecommunications hub to the user, or the nearest cell phone tower.
+These locations are often not very accurate, normally giving you the position of the telecommunications hub or cell phone tower that is nearest to the user.
 In many cases, they might not even be that accurate, especially if the user is on VPN or some other proxy service.